rubyforgood/inkind-volunteer/README.md

 ### Install/Setup InKind Backend

 1. Proceed to the [installation instructions on `inkind-admin`](https://github.com/rubyforgood/inkind-admin#installation) and work your way down to the server instructions.
-1. After you've completed backend installations, start a rails server with `bin/rails s` and leave it running.
+1. After you've completed backend installations, start a rails server with `bin/server` and leave it running.

 ### Start project